max8539/test-runner/README.md

 **test-runner.js is run using Node.js.** If not already installed on your system, you may download it from the [officlal Node.js website](https://nodejs.org/), or consider using a version manager like [nvm](https://github.com/nvm-sh/nvm).

 test-runner.js should work on most Linux and Unix-like systems.
 It will also likely work on macOS. test-runner.js does not currently work on Windows due to differences in command line syntax between Unix-like systems and Windows.

+**NOTICE to System Administrators:** test-runner.js uses a variant of `child_process.exec()` to run user-specified commands on your system.
+If the Node.js runtime is installed on your system as a set-uid or set-gid executable, users who run test-runner.js may be able to use it to to run commands with a privelaged level of access to your system.

 **test-runner.js Copyright © 2022 Max Yuen.**
 **Licensed under the Apache License, Version 2.0.
 See [https://www.apache.org/licenses/LICENSE-2.0](https://www.apache.org/licenses/LICENSE-2.0)**